berylliumsec/nebula/README.md

 **Pro Tip**: For optimal results, search using protocol names or port numbers.
 This approach is more effective than entering a full sentence or broad query.
 ![Search](/images/search.png)

-**Results Storage**: A folder name results (if it does not already exist) is created in the working directory where nebula is invoked.
+**Results Storage**: A folder named `results` is created (if it does not already exist) in the working directory where nebula is invoked.

 **Escape prompt screen without entering a prompt**: To escape the prompt screen without entering a prompt, simply hit the enter key.